mwganson/joint/README.md

 ### Bottom Fillet Angle (float)
 This is the angle, in degrees, of the fillet at the bottom of the Cantilever Hook relative to where it connects to the bottom (slanted) edge of the hook.
 The other fillet is tangent to the opposite edge because it's a straight edge, but since this bottom edge is at an angle it is not a tangent connection.
 Default is 110 degrees.
 You can experiment to see the difference it makes.<br/>
 <br/>
 It is worth noting that the reason the top edge is straight and the bottom edge is angled is to improve durability.
-Research has shown that Cantilever Hook designs with a constant thickness will break faster than those that are tapered to about 1/2 the thickness (Length property) at the base of the hook.
+Research has shown that Cantilever Hook designs with a constant thickness will break faster than those that are tapered to about 30% of the thickness (Length property) at the base of the hook.
 Being tapered towards the end allows for greater flexibility of the hook during inserting and removing, thus improving the stress distribution rather than having most of the stress near the base, which is the weak point.

 ### Cantilever Mate Clearance (float)
 This is the clearance (in millimeters) applied to the Cantilever Mate types (not to the Hooks, only to the Mates).
 Default is 0.5 mm, which is the recommended tolerance for FDM 3D printers.
 Use 0.3 mm for other 3D printer types.
 All of this is untested at this point as I haven't yet made any test prints.